mailtoharshit/awesome-salesforce/README.md

 * [force-dev-tool](https://github.com/amtrack/force-dev-tool) - Command line tool supporting the Force.com development lifecycle.

-* [AdminBooster](https://www.adminbooster.com)- A command line tool designed for admins and developers to interact with Salesforce using the Windows console.

 * [JSON to Apex](https://www.adminbooster.com/tool/json2apex)- Generate an Apex class from a JSON string.

 * [Salesforce IDs converter](https://www.adminbooster.com/tool/15to18)- Convert IDs on 15 characters to IDs on 18 characters.